Our Dutch Oven Lamb Stew Recipe is a savory masterpiece! Impress your family and friends with a springtime lamb dinner that’s sure to a new favorite!

 - 1-2 teaspoons worcestershire sauce, according to taste

 - In a 5 or 6 quart dutch oven, heat olive oil over medium high.

 - Working in batches, brown lamb on all sides for about 5 minutes per batch, transfer to plate.

 - Pour all but 1 tablespoons fat from pot, heat remaining drippings over medium heat, add onions, cook 2 minutes until lightly browned and add carrots.

 - Add garlic, rosemary, and basil; cook, stirring, for 1 minute.

 - Add diced tomatoes, water, tomato paste, worcestershire sauce, and add lamb plus any juices to dutch oven.

 - Cover, reduce heat to low and simmer until lamb is tender- approximately 1 1/2 to 2 hours.

 - Serve with additional fresh basil leaves.

-Dutch Oven Lamb Stew with a crusty load of bread makes for one of the best spring time meals there ever was!
+Today’s Dutch Oven Lamb Stew Recipe with a crusty load of bread makes a savory meal!